 The Box’s opening programme is completed by Kehinde Wiley’s video installation ‘Narrenschiff (Ship of Fools)’, which is presented in partnership with The Arts Institute in the Levinsky Gallery at the University of Plymouth.

 Making Antony Gormley's sculpture LOOK II, part of The Box

-Nine permanent galleries will showcase The Box’s incredible collections and will include:
+Nine permanent galleries showcase The Box’s incredible collections and include:

-The Box Kitchen & Bar will be serving a range of tasty meals and snacks made with locally-sourced produce and a figureheads-inspired cocktail menu.
+The Box Kitchen & Bar is serving a range of tasty meals and snacks made with locally-sourced produce and a figureheads-inspired cocktail menu.

-A new shop will also be open and will offer a ‘click and collect’ service for those who want to maximise their time in the galleries and exhibitions or browse online before or after their visit.
+A new shop is open and also offers a ‘click and collect’ service for those who want to maximise their time in the galleries and exhibitions or browse online before or after their visit.

-A bookable onsite schools service covering a wide range of curriculum topics, and bookable appointments for researchers will also be available from 29 September.
+A bookable onsite schools service covering a wide range of curriculum topics, and bookable appointments for researchers is also available.

 Leonor Antunes.
 Photographer: Matthias Willi, Basel

 Nicola Moyle is the head of Heritage, Art and Film at The Box.
 She has been involved since the start of this exciting project and was even involved in co-writing the application for Heritage Lottery Funding back in 2013.

 She explained: "2020 gives us the opportunity to re-examine our past and to reflect on the English colonisation of America and its consequences.
 This is an important story and one we want to tell in as many different ways as we can, and as well as we possibly can.